microsoft/language-server-protocol/_specifications/lsp/3.17/language/pullDiagnostics.md

  * @since 3.17.0
  * @proposed
  */
-export type DiagnosticOptions = WorkDoneProgressOptions & {
+export interface DiagnosticOptions extends WorkDoneProgressOptions {
 	/**
 	 * An optional identifier under which the diagnostics are
 	 * managed by the client.